conjecepts/details/index.md

 ## WORKING

 The working of the electromagnets and the induction motor are basically independent of each other.
 When the AC supply is given to the machine, the supply reaches the motor circuit after the regulation of voltage from the speed control circuit.
 This current flows through the stator coils, producing a magnetic field.
 This magnetic field links with the rotor provided near to these coils, exerting a force on it, which causes the rotor to rotate.
 This force on the rotor causes the ceiling fan to rotate, creating air circulation.
-The working block diagram of the MagLev fan is shown in figure 6.1
+The working block diagram of the MagLev fan is shown in figure.

 The AC supply is also parallelly provided to the electromagnet circuit.
 The supply is first regulated enough so as to produce required magnetization of the electromagnets.
 These electromagnets after magnetization link with the rotor axially, attracting it toward the magnets.
 This causes the rotor to levitate and suspend itself in a thin cushion of air such that there exists no physical contact between the stator and the rotor.
 This helps the machine to attain higher speeds than a normal ceiling fan, due to the absence of friction between the stationary and moving parts of the machine.